-Classes will meet twice weekly.
-In addition, students will be required to attend Fall 2022 orientation the week before the Fall semester begins.
+Classes meet twice weekly.
+In addition, students will be required to attend Fall 2024 orientation the week before the Fall semester begins.
 Attendance at orientation is mandatory.
-Students must enroll for a full academic year and will earn a total of 18 credits (9 per semester).
-For each semester, three of the credits count as in-class credits and six as out-of-class credits.
+Students must enroll for a full academic year and will earn a total of 18 credits.
+Six of the credits count as in-class credits and twelve as out-of-class credits.